Most of us are aware that omega 3 benefits our health. But why and how? Let’s start at the beginning.

 You need good fats in your diet

-Deficiency can lead to a range of conditions affecting your health and wellbeing.
+Omega 3 benefits both your body and mind and deficiency can lead to a range of conditions affecting your health and wellbeing.

 Please be aware that too much omega 3 can have side effects, so take care when using supplements.